jokeofweek/jokeofweek.github.io/_posts/2020-05-26-merkle_trees.markdown

 }
 {% endhighlight %}

 Why does this fix our issue?
-It would be impractical to send over all the bytes the client has downloaded to verify (eg. a second download).
-Instead, we can now take a large set of data, obtain the checksum (eg. generally < 1 kilobyte), and verify it against our expected checksum.
+It would be impractical to send over all the bytes the client has downloaded to verify (ie. a second download).
+Instead, we can now take a large set of data, obtain the checksum (generally < 1 kilobyte), and verify it against our expected checksum.
 Equipped with a `checksum` function of your choosing, this might look something like:

 {% highlight typescript %}